Medicinal Plant Lexicon

 Recognised medical use

-For loss of appetite and indigestion with mild cramps in the stomach-intestinal tract (dyspepsia) (Commission E, ESCOP).
-The HMPC has classified centaury as a traditional herbal medicinal product (see "traditional use").
+The HMPC has classified centaury as a traditional herbal medicinal product (see ‘Traditional use’).

 Traditional use

-Centaury has been categorised by the HMPC as a traditional herbal medicine (§ 39a AMG).
-Based on many years of experience centaury can be used for dyspeptic complaints and temporary loss of appetite.
-Traditionally used to support the digestive function and to stimulate the appetite (traditional use acc. to § 109a).
+Centaury has been classified by the HMPC as a traditional herbal medicinal product (Article 16a of Directive 2001/83/EC).
+Based upon long-standing use, centaury can be used for mild dyspeptic and gastrointestinal complaints and temporary loss of appetite.

 Herbal drug preparations in finished dosage forms